glowkeeper/Provenator/README.md

 ### Install

 There's a good [GitHub Gist](https://gist.github.com/cryptogoth/10a98e8078cfd69f7ca892ddbdcf26bc) that details how to get running on [rinkeby](https://www.rinkeby.io).
-Once you have geth installed, point the `geth` binary at rinkeby, startup a `geth` console to create an account and then send funds to that account:
+However, we're going to do things slightly differently, and use Once you have [geth](https://github.com/ethereum/go-ethereum) installed, point the `geth` binary at rinkeby, startup a `geth` console and create an account, then send funds to that account:

-1. Run `geth --rpc --syncmode "fast" --cache 2048`
+1. Run `geth --rinkeby --rpc --rpcapi db,eth,net,web3,personal --syncmode "fast" --cache 2048`
 2. Start a `geth` console by referencing the [rinkeby](https://www.rinkeby.io) directory and [geth](https://github.com/ethereum/go-ethereum)'s ipc file.
 On a MAC, the command looks like this: `geth --datadir=$HOME/Library/Ethereum/rinkeby attach ipc:$HOME/Library/Ethereum/rinkeby/geth.ipc console`
 3. In the console, check the accounts: `eth.accounts`
-4. Create an account: `personal.newAccount("123456789")`.
+4. Create an account: `personal.newAccount()`.
+Type in (**and remember**) the passphrase.
 That will return the new account's address
 5. Check that the address is the primary address of the local [geth](https://github.com/ethereum/go-ethereum) instance: `eth.coinbase`
 6. Confirm the coinbase balance: `eth.getBalance(eth.coinbase)`